M64GitHub/zig64/README.md

 <br>

-The `C64` struct defines the execution environment for the CPU emulation, and provides the following public functions:
+The `C64` struct defines the execution environment for the CPU emulation:

 ```zig